-6.11.
-Report on regulatory accounting in practice
+6.11 Report on regulatory accounting in practice

 The Regulatory Accounting in Practice Report 2020 will provide an up-to-date factual overview of the regulatory accounting frameworks used in Europe and an assessment of the level of consistency achieved by NRAs.
-The Report is prepared annually and updates the previous versions published since 2005.
+The report is prepared annually and updates the previous versions published since 2005.
 In 2020, emphasis will continue to be placed on consistency in regulatory accounting with respect to key access products (e.g. fibre) and will seek to maintain the detail and the in-depth analysis of the methods covered to identify commonalities and reasons for differences.
-The Report will continue to collect data on the methodology and input parameters used to calculate the rate of return on capital employed, and look into the impact of both on the result.
+The report will continue to collect data on the methodology and input parameters used to calculate the rate of return on capital employed, and will look into the impact of both on the result.

-The 2020 Report will continue to develop a deeper analysis that concentrates on the following key wholesale markets: Wholesale Local Access (Market 3a/2014), Wholesale Central Access (Market 3b/2014) and Wholesale High Quality Access (Market 4/2014).
+The 2020 report will continue to develop a deeper analysis that concentrates on the following key wholesale markets: Wholesale Local Access (Market 3a/2014), Wholesale Central Access (Market 3b/2014) and Wholesale High Quality Access (Market 4/2014).
 Moreover, an analysis will be given of the cost base and allocation methodologies used for fixed (Market 1/2014) and mobile (Market 2/2014) termination markets.
 For those markets, it will contain a comparison of the most popular combinations of cost base and cost allocation methodologies.

-As previously the 2020 Report will contain a chapter explaining the motivations of NRAs for choosing a particular form of the price control remedy (e.g. cost-orientation, ERT, others etc.) for different wholesale access products (in particular FTTP and FTTC network elements).
-The 2020 Report aims to analyse the choices in more depth.
+As in previous reports the 2020 report will contain a chapter explaining the motivations of NRAs for choosing a particular form of price control remedy (e.g. cost-orientation, ERT, others etc.) for different wholesale access products (in particular FTTP and FTTC network elements).
+The 2020 report will aim to analyse the choices in more depth.

-Furthermore, for the 2020 Report will as usual provide evidence for WACC calculation practices among NRAs.
+Furthermore, the 2020 report will provide evidence for WACC calculation practices among NRAs.
 Data regarding the current calculation of the cost of capital (WACC) will be collected and analysed (methodologies and input parameters used).
-This analysis will be presented in a separate report.
-It will also include data regarding if and how NRAs account for the higher risk of investing in very high capacity networks (for example through the application of a risk premium which is added to the calculated WACC).
+The report will also include data regarding if and how NRAs account for the higher risk of investing in very high capacity networks (for example through the application of a risk premium to the calculated WACC).

-Deliverable: BEREC Report on Regulatory Accounting in Practice
+BEREC Report on Regulatory Accounting in Practice